Queens of the Stone Age: Era Vulgaris and death of Shneider (2007–2008)

 The band began a North American Tour in 2007, which they named the "Duluth Tour" because they were going to many small towns and cities they had never played before, such as Duluth, Minnesota.
 The tour was extended to other areas, such as the United Kingdom, where the band played more shows than on any of their previous UK tours.
 The band toured in Australia in late March to early April 2008, on the V festival tour, including a string of side shows.
 Throughout the beginning of May 2008, the band completed the Canadian leg of its touring.

 In November 2007, Queens of the Stone Age performed a semi-acoustic set in an underground salt mine in Germany, performing a selection of hits, rarities, covers and an unreleased song named "Cathedral City."
 A DVD of the concert was planned but aside from a trailer promoting the DVD and a number of photographs, no footage of the concert has been released.

 On July 2, 2008, Queens of the Stone Age's former keyboardist Natasha Shneider died of lung cancer at the age of 52.
 The news broke with a message posted on the MySpace page of the band Sweethead, of which Natasha's close friend and former bandmate Troy Van Leeuwen is a member.
 The band's homepage was updated with a memorial message by Homme replacing the normal front page.
 The band performed a concert in celebration of Natasha Shneider's life at the Henry Fonda Theatre in Los Angeles on August 16, 2008.
-They were joined on stage by Shneider's husband Alain Johannes, Jack Black and Kyle Gass, Matt Cameron, Brody Dalle, Jesse Hughes, Chris Goss and PJ Harvey, playing a variety of QOTSA and non-QOTSA songs, including covers of songs from bands such as Cream and The Doors.
-Tenacious D and PJ Harvey also performed acoustic sets at the show.
-Proceeds from the concert went to defray the costs associated with Natasha's illness.
+They were joined on stage by Shneider's husband Alain Johannes, Tenacious D, Matt Cameron, Brody Dalle, Jesse Hughes, Chris Goss, and PJ Harvey, playing a variety of QOTSA and non-QOTSA songs, including covers of songs from bands such as Cream and The Doors.
+Tenacious D and Harvey also performed acoustic sets at the show.
+Proceeds from the concert went to defray the costs associated with Shneider's treatment.